corechef/Arduino_Bootloader/README.md

         /opt/homebrew/Cellar/avr-gcc@9/9.4.0_1/share/man/ (6 files)
       ```
     * Example `${AVR_BIN}`: `/opt/homebrew/Cellar/avr-gcc@9/9.4.0_1/bin`
-  * Alternatively, you can find an avr toolchain and download it for your environment via a search engine.
+  * Alternatively, you can download an avr toolchain and download it for your environment via a search engine.
-    * `${AVR_BIN}` configuration is similar, just point it to the `bin` directory which includes `avr-gcc` executable.
+    * `${AVR_BIN}` configuration is similar, just point it to the `bin` directory which contains `avr-gcc` executable.

 * `avr-binutils` package
   * On macOS, install via `brew install avr-binutils`